 Supports Victorian production companies, originators and key creatives to produce high-quality, diverse and engaging film, television, online and virtual reality (VR) projects.
 Provides cash investment of 3-10% of Victorian production spend (capped at $500,000), with potential for greater investment for projects offering exceptional economic impact, employment opportunities, significant Victorian IP, or cultural value.

-Screen Australia provides funding and resources to support the development, production and marketing of Australian screen content across multiple streams including feature films, television, documentaries, shorts, indigenous content, and industry development.
-The program supports Australian screen practitioners and talent development through various funding programs with different deadlines and eligibility criteria.
+Screen Australia provides funding and resources to support the development, production, and marketing of Australian screen content across multiple streams including feature films, television, documentaries, shorts, and indigenous productions.
+The program supports both the creation of screen content and the development of Australian talent and screen production businesses.

 Provides Australian Capital Territory screen practitioners with funding and resources to support the development, production and promotion of ACT screen content.
 Funding is available for local practitioners and projects, as well as productions looking to shoot or post-produce in the region.

 This program supports Victorian writers and producers to develop narrative fiction or documentary projects, including VR for any release platform such as cinema, television, and online.
-It is designed for both first-time screenwriters and seasoned creators looking to turn their ideas into high-quality screen experiences.
+It is designed for first-time screenwriters, seasoned creators, and anyone ready to turn their ideas into a screen experience.

 Screen Territory Funding and Support provides funding and resources to support the development, production, and promotion of screen content made by Northern Territory screen practitioners.
-Multiple funding streams are available including audience development, production finance, story development, First Nations filmmakers support, and career development.
+Multiple funding streams are available including audience development, production finance, story development, production attraction, games development, emerging writers, First Nations filmmakers, travel support, and career development.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.